Nafir: Persians, Arabs, Islam

 The history of mounted military musicians begins with the Persian Sassanids (224–651), who banged kettledrums on elephants imported from India.
-Apart from little reliable evidence for the use of war elephants in the 3rd century, the sources indicate that the Sassanids used elephants in the fight against the Roman army and against the Armenians from the 4th century under Shapur II (ruled 309–379).
+Apart from little reliable evidence for the use of war elephants in the 3rd century, the sources indicate that the Sassanids used elephants in the 4th century against the Roman army and the Armenians, under Shapur II (ruled 309–379).
 The Sassanids also used trumpets to call the start of battle and the troops to order.
-In the Persian national epic Shahnameh, trumpet players and drummers are mentioned who acted in the battles against the Arabs at the beginning of the 7th century on the backs of elephants.
+In the Persian national epic Shahnameh, trumpet players and drummers are mentioned as playing on the backs of elephants during battles against the Arabs at the beginning of the 7th century.
 Possibly Firdausi took over the situation in his time, for which mounted war musicians are otherwise documented, in the historical account.